 LAST SEEN: Joanna Stayton begging her captor to knock her up with a little girl.
 Preferably after a romantic night of drinking out of plasticware that can’t stay snapped shut.
-Four sons who couldn’t wait to get their “Mom” back abandon gallantry to make Christmas lists once they realize they are super rich and Dad won’t be charged with slavery and rape.
+Four sons who couldn’t wait to get their “Mom” back abandon gallantry to make Christmas lists once they realize they are super rich, and Dad won’t be charged with slavery and rape.

 OPENS WITH: Joanna and Dean Proffitt laughing about how they met at a dinner party that looks like it was thrown by the Trumps.
 Camera pan around the table to show that everyone is ok that he kidnapped her.

-Quick acknowledgement of fifth kid, Annie.
+Quick acknowledgment of fifth kid, Annie.
 Annie is actually a boy, but Dean tells his wife she just had a girl to appease her.
 Because the Help changes all the diapers and raises the kid, Joanna never finds out.
 Annie grows up to be a serial killer who targets white chicks with weird birthmarks on their butt.

-Kid is caught and rotting away in Sing Sing.
+The kid is caught and rotting away in Sing Sing.
 Dean tells his wife that Annie is taking an 11th year of college because she changed her major AGAIN.
 Happy wife.
 Happy Life.